 How to make the most of your study holiday

-- 15 ideas on how to prepare for your language course abroad -
+- 10 ideas on how to spend the time after your language course abroad -

 Our latest news always on Facebook.com/sprachinstitut.treffpunkt.online